dzchoi/dropalt/features.md

 Although TLSF itself is not inherently thread-safe, it can be combined with synchronization mechanisms (e.g., mutexes) to ensure safe memory allocation in multi-threaded environments.

 See http://www.gii.upv.es/tlsf/files/papers/ecrts04_tlsf.pdf.

+#### NVM

+The non-volatile memory (NVM) subsystem provides persistent storage backed by SEEPROM on SAMD51, enabling data retention across power cycles.
+It supports dynamic allocation and seamless access to NVM variables from both firmware and Lua scripts.
+This flexibility enables users to adjust keyboard settings interactively via the Lua keymap module (e.g. fw.nvm.enable_nkro = true).

+The SEEPROM is structured as a single associative array, providing efficient storage and retrieval of name-value pairs.
+Internally, the SEEPROM space (4K) is organized as a sequential structure where name-value pairs are stored contiguously, with all fields laid out back-to-back without any alignment or padding to optimize space usage.